Attempted assassination of Ronald Reagan: Immediate response

-White House Counsel Fred Fielding immediately prepared for a transfer of presidential powers under the 25th Amendment, and Chief of Staff James A. Baker and Counselor to the President Edwin Meese went to Reagan's hospital still believing that the president was unharmed.
+White House counsel Fred Fielding immediately prepared for a transfer of presidential powers under the Twenty-fifth Amendment to the U.S. Constitution, and Chief of Staff James A. Baker and Counselor to the President Edwin Meese went to Reagan's hospital still believing that he was unharmed.
 Within five minutes of the shooting, members of the Cabinet began gathering in the White House Situation Room.
-The Cabinet and the Secret Service were initially unsure whether the shooting was part of a larger attack by terrorists or a foreign intelligence service such as the KGB.
-Tensions with the Soviet Union were high due to the Solidarity movement in Communist Poland.
+The Cabinet and the Secret Service were initially unsure whether the shooting was part of a larger attack by terrorists, or that of a foreign intelligence service such as the KGB.
+Tensions with the Soviet Union were high because of the Solidarity movement in communist Poland.

 The Cabinet was also concerned that the Soviets would take advantage of the unstable situation to launch a nuclear attack.
-After the shooting the American military detected two Soviet ballistic missile submarines patrolling unusually close to the East Coast of the United States, allowing their missiles to reach Washington D.C. two minutes faster than usual.
-Defense Secretary Caspar Weinberger responded by placing the Strategic Air Command on high alert.
+After the shooting, the American military detected two Soviet ballistic missile submarines patrolling unusually close to the East Coast of the United States, which could allow their missiles to reach Washington, D.C., two minutes faster than usual.
+Defense secretary Caspar Weinberger responded by placing the Strategic Air Command on high alert.
 Haig, Weinberger, and Allen discussed various issues, including the location of the nuclear football, the submarine presence, a possible Soviet invasion against the 1981 warning strike in Poland, and the presidential line of succession.
-Although normally no tape recorders are allowed in the Situation Room, these meetings were recorded with the participants' knowledge by Allen, and the five hours of tapes have since been made public.
+Although tape recorders are not normally allowed in the Situation Room, these meetings were recorded with the participants' knowledge by Allen, and the five hours of tapes have since been made public.

-The group obtained a duplicate nuclear football and Gold Codes card, and kept it in the Situation Room.
-(Reagan's football was still with the officer at the hospital, and Bush also had a card and football.)
-The participants discussed whether to raise the military's alert status, and the importance of doing so without changing the DEFCON level.
-They eventually determined that the number of Soviet submarines was normal; a pair of Soviet submarines was taking over the patrol area from another pair, a relief operation that routinely occurred at the end of a month.
+The group obtained a duplicate nuclear football and Gold Codes card and kept it in the Situation Room.
+Reagan's football was still with the officer at the hospital, and Bush also had a card and football.
+The participants discussed whether to raise the military's alert status and the importance of doing so without changing the DEFCON level.
+They eventually determined that the number of Soviet submarines was normal.
+A pair of Soviet submarines was assuming the patrol area from another pair, a relief operation that routinely occurred at the end of a month.
 However, one of the four submarines was patrolling unusually close to the coast.
-In consideration of the ongoing tensions over Poland, Weinberger ordered the Strategic Air Command be put on alert, but did not reveal the alert status to the public.
+In consideration of the ongoing tensions over Poland, Weinberger ordered the Strategic Air Command to be placed on alert, but he did not reveal the alert status to the public.